-In 1979, following the creation of the Talbot brand out of the defunct Chrysler Europe, Rootes, and Simca, parent company PSA decided that the new division needed much publicity to boost its image.
-The result was a venture into motorsport, partly into F1 and partly into rallying.
-From this, the Talbot Sunbeam Lotus took part in international rallying from 1979 to 1982 and won the World Championship for Talbot in 1981.
-Based on this success and the introduction of the new Group B rules, Talbot started devising a prototype to compete in the new class.
+In 1979, following the creation of the Talbot brand out of the defunct Chrysler Europe, Rootes, and Simca companies, parent company PSA decided that the new division needed much publicity to boost its image.
+This led to the development of the Group 4 Sunbeam-Lotus and its surprise claim to the 1981 World Championship (WRC) manufacturer title.
+However, the Sunbeam was not expected to be reused for the upcoming Group B regulations.
+Talbot thus had already started devising a prototype to compete in the new category.

 |Production||1981||# built: 2|

 |Type||Lotus Type 911, I-4, DOHC 16v, gas||located middle longitudinal|

 |Output power – torque||300 HP @ – rpm||– lb-ft @ – rpm|

 |Type||L-platform, steel monocoque chassis with roll cage, 5 door hatchback, arch extensions, vented hood|